Saturday, November 16, 2019 • 1–3 p.m.

 Assistant Professor Marcos Steuernagel, Theatre & Dance

-In this talk, Steuernagel analyzes how theatre, dance, and performance reflected and responded to the rise and fall of the Workers’ Party in Brazil (2002–16).
-As part of what came to be known in Latin America as the Pink Tide, the election of Lula brought about a period of progressive policies in the areas of income inequality, human rights, gender politics and cultural production.
+In this talk, Steuernagel analyzes how theatre, dance and performance reflected and responded to the rise and fall of the Workers’ Party in Brazil (2002–16).
+As part of what came to be known in Latin America as the Pink Tide, the election of Luiz Inácio Lula da Silva (popularly known as Lula) brought about a period of progressive policies in the areas of income inequality, human rights, gender politics and cultural production.

 How, then, did Brazil go from poster-child of the Latin American Left to electing far-right President Jair Bolsonaro in 2018?
 As this New Right carries out its project of coupling the advance of neoliberalism with the elimination of difference, what are the ways in which performance serves as a particularly productive arena for addressing this shift?
 And what are the consequences of the Brazilian case for a global understanding of the conservative turn?